-On this day in 1735, John Adams, the son of a farmer and a descendant of Plymouth Rock pilgrims, is born in Braintree, Massachusetts.
-He enrolled in Harvard University at16 and went on to teach school and study law before becoming America’s second president.
+On October 30, 1735, John Adams, the son of a farmer and a descendant of Plymouth Rock pilgrims, is born in Braintree, Massachusetts.
+He enrolled in Harvard University at 16 and went on to teach school and study law before becoming America’s second president.

 Adams did not fight in the Revolutionary War, but was instrumental in crafting the foundation of the American government.
 In 1776, he anonymously published Thoughts on Government, which proposed the three-tiered system upon which the United States government is modeled: a bicameral legislature, independent judiciary and strong executive.
 In 1783, Adams brokered the peace treaty with Britain that ended the American Revolution.
 Fellow founding father Thomas Jefferson once referred to Adams as “the colossus of independence.”
 The two men developed a deep friendship during the Revolutionary era and both served in George Washington’s first cabinet–Adams as vice president and Jefferson as secretary of state.